UMM-CSci-3601/intro-to-git/README.md

 happen (e.g., merge conflicts) and we want everyone to be in roughly the same place when that happens.

-This definitely will _not_ provide a comprehansive overview of the _many_ features `git` provides.
+This definitely will _not_ provide a comprehensive overview of the _many_ features `git` provides.
 There are a lot of on-line resources that can provide additional information, including: